tprasadtp/ubuntu-post-install/docs/index.md

 ## Features

 - Adding Repositories (Limited set of curated repositories only)
+- Installing packages from system repositories
+- Installing statically linked binaries
 - Remove Preinstalled packages
-- Install Python2/3 system packages.
+- Install PIP packages.
 (Its highly recommended to use `virtualenv` for your projects, **ONLY** install pip packages which are absolutely essential.)
 - Add PPAs (Ubuntu & Ubuntu derivatives only)
+- Debian [DEB] packages
-- `deb` packages
+- Snap packages
-- Classic, Edge and Stable snap packages.

 ## Screenshots